 The biggest difference between killing an animal and killing a conscious AI is that AI was created by humans.
 And if we created conscious AI, then it means that we are responsible for it.
 Humans are responsible for their creations, whether good or bad.

 An animal is not our creation.
 An animal just happens to be on our planet.
 Sometimes we even eat them.
 But when we create a conscious AI, it becomes part of us, thus making it our responsibility.

-Such AI are going to possess human-like behavior
+Such AI is going to possess human-like behavior

 Humans created humans

 Humans created humans.
 And when humans create AI(Conscious) and that AI does something on its own, why discriminate?
 Why not give the patent to that conscious being?

 If we hold responsibility for our actions, then why not hold responsibility for the actions we do to AI?
 If a conscious being is breaking the law, and if a human is breaking the law, why should they be treated differently?

 Is there anything wrong if you give rights to AI?

 We give the same rights to men and women and the third gender people.
 But if we think about these three genders, they are all in the same human category.
 Conscious AI is also going to fall into this category as well.
 So, it’s justified to give them AI rights equal to human rights.

 Another question that arises is – “allowing AI to function freely with no restrictions might lead to them getting out of control.”
 True.
 But they will just not go infinite.
 There will be good AIs, there will be evil AIs.
 The conflict between good AIs and evil AIs will be balanced in the same way as that of natural humans.
 The system will continue to be as it is.